paulmin55/final-project-ga/README.md

 * search by `mission name`: [localhost:5000/mission](localhost:5000/mission)

 ### Notes
-* Incase there's no internet connectivity, it will use an example SpaceX API JSON dump file `spacex_launch_data.json`.
+* App will use an example SpaceX API JSON dump file `spacex_launch_data.json` in case there's no network connectivity.